Unforgettablepl/PersonalWebsite/content/achievements.md

 ## Research Programs

 - **RSI-INDIA 2025**: Selected for the program at IISc, Bangalore.
-- **Non-Trivial Research Foundations Program, Spring 2025**: Completed the program, and gave the interview for the research fellowship program (Results yet to be announced)
+- **Non-Trivial Research Foundations Program, Spring 2025**: Completed the program, and gave the interview for the research fellowship program

 ---